Bruno007/draft-decraene-idr-nlri-error-handling/draft-decraene-idr-nlri-error-handling.md

 To facilitate the determination of the NLRI field in an UPDATE message with a malformed attribute, the Treat-As-Withdraw SHALL be encoded as the very first path attribute in an UPDATE message, followed by the MP_REACH_NLRI attribute.

+If the AFI/SAFI specification allows for different NLRI encodings in the MP_UNREACH_NLRI, the simplest format MUST be used.
+For example {{RFC3107}} allows to use either the MPLS label stack originally sent or the static 0x800000 value.
+The latter is simpler in particular as the size is smaller and the number of labels to parse is reduced.

 The Treat-As-Withdraw attribute is generally useful as its encoding is simpler than the encoding of the MP_REACH_NLRI hence it maximizes the chances of handling an error in the MP_REACH_NLRI attribute using the treat-as-withdraw approach.
 It is specifically usuful for AFI/SAFI carrying non-key data in the NLRI such as {{RFC8277}}, {{I-D.ietf-idr-bgp-car}}, and {{I-D.ietf-idr-bgp-ct}} as these NLRI are longer and more complex, hence have a higher probability of error.
 In addition, in case of error they have a lower probability of being able to parse the full list of NLRIs.